 The two maple leaf quilts will have 2″ green borders added.
 Pat has the other 20 maple leaf blocks and will assemble that one at home.

 Wanda and Jackie decided on the log cabin block for the other two bunk beds.
-Donna and Joan worked on Hole in the Barn Door blocks for the double bed.
+Donna and Joan worked on the Churn Dash blocks for the double bed.
 The queen size will be a group effort.

 It was a very productive weekend in our quest for quilts for the cabin.
 Jackie and Wanda completed all their blocks.
 Joan has set January for delivery to her so she can have the quilts done and ready for binding.
 Our goal for finishing is spring 2018.